Jock Palfreeman: Bulgarian Prisoners Association

-Parole
+Early release and following activities

 In an interview published in November 2012, Palfreeman claimed he was being "held for ransom" by the Bulgarian government.
 He was subject to a court order from 2009 claiming restitution of 450,000 Bulgarian Lev (about A$ 375,000), which has increased with interest since his arrest.
-The Australian government requested that Palfreeman be transferred to Australia, according to the International Prisoner Transfer Agreement to which both Bulgaria and Australia are signatories.
-If transferred, Palfreeman would have served the remainder of his sentence in an Australian prison.
-However, the request was denied in July 2013, with the prosecutor's office stating that Palfreeman had violated regulations and had not served enough time to have been rehabilitated.
 The campaign for transfer continued in Australia, with journalist Belinda Hawkins, lawyer Julian Burnside and actor William McInnes speaking in support at a public meeting in Melbourne.
 The human rights organisation Bulgaria Helsinki Committee has condemned the decision not to transfer Palfreeman, speculating that there may be undue influence from the dead man's father, who is now a government MP.

-Palfreeman made an application for parole in 2018, but withdrew it after Monov's father mounted a protest outside the courthouse and threatened to injure him if he was released.
-Another application for parole was rejected in early 2019.
-In April 2019, Palfreeman undertook a hunger strike to draw attention to his case, breaking it to see his grandfather who had travelled from Australia to visit in May.

 On 19 September 2019, Palfreeman was unexpectedly granted parole by a panel of three judges at the Sofia Appellate Court, with Bulgarian Helsinki Committee President Dr Kanev saying, "The appeal court's decision is final ...
 It's a just decision.
 There is no reason for Jock Palfreeman not to be released on parole.
 He has served enough of his sentence – it's almost twelve years now."